 - Food hygiene (storage, handling, cooking).

 - Hand washing.

-- Vaccination: routine immunisation against rotavirus has been added to the UK immunisation schedule and will be available from September 2013.
+- Vaccination: routine immunisation against rotavirus has been added to the UK immunisation schedule and was available from September 2013.
 Rotarix® is administered orally at 2 and 3 months of age.
+It has already made a significant impact.
 Salmonella typhi vaccine is recommended for travellers to countries with a high incidence.
 Vibrio spp. vaccine is available but only protects 50% of immunised persons for 3-6 months and is not indicated for use.